open-horizon/exchange-api/README.md

 ### Todos left to be finished in subsequent versions

-* complain if no arch in ms/wk
-* Add optional param in POST pattern to automatically add it to agbots
+- detect if wk requires ms with different arch
+- issue #39 (pattern node search api does not validate the workloadUrl)
 - add keys to ms, wk, pattern (when docker image signing is supported - issue 481)
-- detect if wk requires ms with different arch
+- Add optional param in POST pattern to automatically add it to agbots
-- detect if pattern contains 2 workloads that depend on the same exclusive MS
+- consider detect if pattern contains 2 workloads that depend on the same exclusive MS
 - detect if a pattern is updated with ms/wk that has userInput w/o default values, and give warning
-- issue #39 (pattern node search api does not validate the workloadUrl)
-- Switch to microservices/workloads to services terminology
 - If maxAgreements>1, for CS, in search don't return node to agbot if agbot from same org already has agreement for same workload.
-- Add api for wiotp to get number of devices and agreements
+- Add api for wiotp to get number of nodes and agreements
 - Allow random PW creation for user creation
 - Add ability to change owner of node
 - Add patch capability for node registered microservices?